Marshal of the Sejm: Modern Marshals of the Sejm

 Today the Marshal of the Sejm is the chairman of the Presidium of the Sejm (Prezydium Sejmu) and the Convention of Seniors (Konwent Seniorów).
 The Marshal oversees the work of the Sejm, supervises procedural sessions of the Sejm, and convenes and chairs the proceedings of the Convention of Seniors and the Presidium of the Sejm.
-He (or she) appoints the Chief of the Chambers (of the Sejm, and of the Senat), and since 1989 substitutes for the President of Poland in the event of that office's vacancy.
+The Marshal appoints the Chief of the Chambers (of the Sejm, and of the Senat), and, since 1989, substitutes for the President of Poland in the event of that office's vacancy.

-His/her deputy is the Deputy Marshal of the Sejm of the Republic of Poland.
+Their deputy is the Deputy Marshal of the Sejm of the Republic of Poland.
 This would be an elected representative rather than a fixed individual.